flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-1.png)

         Find the waypoint in the F-PLN page on the MCDU.
 Select the corresponding line.
-In this case the 3rd from the top, SKENS, and push the left line selector key (LSK) for SKENS.
+In this case, the 3rd from the top, SKENS, and push the left line selector key (LSK) for SKENS.